DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

 It is an Ethereum based decentralized exchange protocol specifically designed to carry out high-value swaps with stablecoins with low slippage.
 It also supports DAI, USDC, TUSD, and BTC pairs, enabling users to trade swiftly and smoothly between these pairs.

-It is DeFi based decentralised exchange platform that allows users to swap tokens in a frictionless nature.
-These easy and trustless token swappings assist the yield farmers in executing their strategies, or to deposit tokens to earn trading fees.
+It is DeFi based decentralized exchange platform that allows users to swap tokens in a frictionless nature.
+These easy and trustless token swappings assist the yield farmers in executing their strategies or depositing tokens to earn trading fees.
 On this platform, liquidity providers deposit two tokens holding an equivalent value for market creation.
-Traders perform trading into this liquidity pool and liquidity providers are rewarded with fees on trades in the pool.
+Traders perform trading into this liquidity pool and liquidity providers are rewarded with fees on trades in the liquidity pool they put their assets in.

-Is a popular Ethereum-based decentralised exchange that allows users to swap tokens, earn rewards via yield farming, and more.
+Is a popular Ethereum-based decentralized exchange that allows users to swap tokens, earn rewards via yield farming, and more.
 It was forked from Uniswap.

 Is an open, permissionless savings protocol, allowing any third-party application the ability to connect and earn interest without restrictions.
 You can get up to 20% by depositing stablecoins.